nevil2/cams-website/src/lib/content/clubwebsites.md

 - administrators to do most tasks through the front-end website
 - developers and administrations to access underlying records (e.g. hut bookings)
 - management of payments through Stripe and GoCardless
-- confirmation and infomation emails to be sent
+- confirmation and information emails to be sent

 As such, it is acting as both a CMS and an administration system